Spectral gaps and error estimates for infinite-dimensional Metropolis-Hastings with non-Gaussian priors: Convergence theory for RCAR

-Observe that $d_s(u,v)$ behaves similarly to $ 1 \wedge \| u -v \| $, except that nearby points in $1 \wedge \| u -w \|$ become further away from each other in $d_s$ as they get further away from the origin.
-We then define a $V$-weighted version of $d_s$ as in \eqref{tilde-d-definition}
+for any Lyapunov function $V$ of $\P$ following \eqref{tilde-d-definition}.
+Note, $d_q(u,v)$ behaves similarly to $ 1 \wedge \| u -v \| $, except that nearby points in $1 \wedge \| u -v \|$ become further away from each other in $d_q$ as they get further away from the origin.
+Recall that $d_q$ and $\tilde d_q$ are just specific choices of the distance-like function $d$ in Definition \ref{def:distance-like-function} and its $V$-weighted analogue in \eqref{tilde-d-definition} that appear in the statement of the weak Harris theorem.
+In fact, $\hd_q$ is the same metric introduced in \eqref{eq:2} with the choice $V(u) = \| u \|^q$.
+With the $\td_q$ semimetric identified we can present our next result, showing that RCAR-MH kernels have uniform $\td_q$ spectral gaps.